fossas/fossa-cli/docs/references/strategies/languages/nodejs/pnpm.md

 - `packages`
   - `[packagesKey]`
     - `resolution`: infer git URL, git commit, or package source URL.
-    - `dependencies`: list of deep dependencies
+    - `dependencies`: list of transitive dependencies
     - `peerDependencies`: list of peer dependencies (will be treated like any other dependency)
     - `dev`: to infer if this is used dependency or not.
 If the value is `true` by default CLI will not include this in the final analysis.